Marvin1003/webpack-installer/README.md

 ## Usage

-Just type `webpack-setup` in the root directory of your project.
+Just type `webpack-installer` in the root directory of your project.
-You can start a fresh project with **webpack-setup** or update an existing one with a well-thought-out way of using webpack.
+You can start a fresh project with **webpack-installer** or update an existing one with a well-thought-out way of using webpack.

 ## Info

 For now there is only one boilerplate - minimial - available.
 I will add more for different situation / libraries.
 I am also planning on adding a customize mode where you can create custom configs with the installer.

 ## Bugs

 There still might be a lot of bugs since I just started this project.
 I am gratefull for any help / PRs.

 ## Disclaimer

 ** This is an alpha version.
 I recommend you to play it safe and backup your project files before using this tool **

 ## Contributing